-The terrains and conditions you drive on determine which type of car you need to buy.
-Depending on your daily driving activities, you need to choose either a two-wheel drive or a four-wheel drive.
-Typically, two-wheel drive vehicles are smaller than four-wheel drive vehicles.
-Two-wheel drive vehicles are powered by only two while four-wheel drive vehicles are powered by all the four wheels.
-This obviously means that four-wheel drive vehicles provide more power than two-wheel drives.
+The terrains and conditions you drive in determine which type of car you need to buy.
+Depending on your daily driving activities, you need to choose either a 2WD (two-wheel drive) or a 4WD (wheel drive) vehicle.
+Typically, 2WD vehicles are smaller than 4WD vehicles.

 Most vehicles are found in this category.
-Being a two-wheel drive vehicle means that only two wheels are spun by the engine.
-There are two types of two-wheel drive vehicles; front-wheel drive and rear-wheel drive.
-A good example of a two-wheel drive from BE FORWARD stocklist is Toyota Wish.
+Being a 2WD vehicle means that only two wheels are spun by the engine.
+There are two types of 2WD vehicles; front-wheel drive and rear-wheel drive.
+A good example of a 2WD from BE FORWARD stocklist is the Toyota Wish.

 This design is the most common and it is where the engine powers the two front wheels.
 This engine design has the advantage of being cheaper to make.
 They are also more space efficient than their rear-wheel drive counterparts.
 These engines are preferred as they provide better traction while going uphill as the weight of the engine is balanced over the front wheels.
 The disadvantage of this type of design is that the front wheels have to do two jobs, driving and steering.